iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 assigned two-digit number (e.g., it is ``gep-00.rst`` for this document).
 The draft must use the :ref:`gep-template` file.

-Once the PR is in place, the GEP should be announced on the in the #general/geps topic on `Zulip`_ for discussion.
+Once the PR is in place, the GEP should be announced on the in #general/geps on `Zulip`_ for discussion.
 Discussion about implementation details will take place on the pull request, but once editorial issues are solved, the PR should be merged, even if with draft status.
 The #general/geps topic will contain the GEP upto the section titled "Backward compatibility", so as to make it digestible to a wide audience.
 The
 #general/geps topic discussion is intended to target end-users, and thus, discussion on
-the proposed usage and possible impact should take place in #general/geps topic.
+the proposed usage and possible impact should take place in #general/geps.

 At the earliest convenience, the PR should be merged (regardless of whether it is accepted during discussion).
 Additional PRs may be made by the Author to update or